czhou578/Thomas-Sowell-Notes/Intellectuals-And-Society.md

 In short, constraints which apply to people in most other fields do not apply even approximately equally to intellectuals.

-Many public intellectuals have been justly renowned within their respective fields but the point here is that many did not stay within their respective fields.
+Many public intellectuals have been justly renowned within their respective fields but many did not stay within their respective fields.

 Many major economic decisions are likewise crucially dependent on the